-Dr. Reginald Vavasour Bray was born in Chatham, Ontario on the 24th of February, 1869, the eldest son of Dr. John Lang Bray and the former Madeline Isobel Noel.
-His younger brothers were Walter and John.
+Dr. Reginald Vavasour Bray was born in Chatham, Ontario on the 24th of February, 1869, the eldest son of Dr. John Lang Bray and the former Madeline Isobel Vavasour Noel.
+His father was a well-respected physician practicing medicine in Chatham.
+His brothers were Walter Treleaven Bray and John Noel Bray.
 Dr. Reginald V. Bray was educated in Chatham and he graduated from the old Chatham High School.
-He furthered his education at Trinity Medical School and graduated M.D. from The University of Toronto Medical Faculty on June 1st, 1890.
+He furthered his education at Trinity Medical School and graduated M.D. from The University of Toronto Faculty of Medicine on June 1st, 1890.
 According to the 1892 Ontario Medical Register Dr. Bray joined the College of Physician and Surgeons on the 22nd of May, 1890.

 Dr. Bray served in an executive capacity with the Kent Children’s Aid Society for 8 years.
 Dr. Bray was the Superintendent of the Anglican Church Sunday School.
 He lectured on medical matters to the Chatham Industrial Night School and to the nurses at the Public General Hospital.
 In January of 1905, Dr. Bray was elected Chairman of the Chatham Water Board.
 Like his father, he was appointed as a coroner in April of 1907.
 He was elected Chairman of the Board of Health in January of 1911 and in 1912 and again in 1919.
 Dr. Bray was elected Chairman of the Chatham Library Board in February of 1914.
 He was instrumental in acquiring support for the purchase of books.
 In January of 1919, he was appointed as the Medical Representative to treat discharged soldiers and sailors.